wadpac/GGIR/docs/reference/g.part1.md

 grouped in parameter objects (R list).
 By running print(load_params()) you can see the default values of all the parameter objects.
-When g.part 1 is used via [GGIR](https://wadpac.github.io/GGIR/reference/GGIR.md) you have the option to specifiy a configuration file, which will overrule the default parameter values.
+When g.part 1 is used via [GGIR](https://wadpac.github.io/GGIR/reference/GGIR.md) you have the option to specify a configuration file, which will overrule the default parameter values.
 Further, as user you can set parameter values as input argument to both g.part1 and [GGIR](https://wadpac.github.io/GGIR/reference/GGIR.md).
 Directly